anitagraham/refinery_testimonials/readme.md

 </li>
 ````

-For more control over what is displayed you can render the @testimonials collection yourself as html or json.
+For more control over what is displayed the @testimonials collection is available for you to render as html or json.
+For example:

 ````ruby
 <%= render "shared/testimonials", :mustache=>{:testimonials => @testimonials.as_json}   %>
 ````

-producing
+where "shared/testimonials" is a mustache template you supply.
+The JSON produced will have this structure.

 ````JSON
 "testimonials" : [